go-task/task/docs/releasing_task.md

 [GoReleaser][goreleaser].
 You can test the release process locally by calling the `test-release` task of the Taskfile.

-The Travis CI should release automatically when a new Git tag is pushed to master, either for the artifact uploading (raw executables and DEB and RPM packages)
+Github [Actions](https://github.com/go-task/task/actions) should release automatically when a new Git tag is pushed to master, either for the artifact uploading (raw executables and DEB and RPM packages)